 There are no special arrangements for students attending schools or colleges outside the Greater Manchester boundary.
 Generally speaking students are not eligible for any lower fares on bus services that cross the county boundary.
 However, if your parents receive any of the benefits mentioned above, you can get a refund from the local authority of 40p for each single journey undertaken, provided the school or college you attend is more than 3 miles from your home address.
 You're also advised to ask the school or college that you attend about subsidised buses.

 Transport for Greater Manchester (TfGM) services for students and young people

 If you're aged 16-19 and in full time further education at school or college situated in the Greater Manchester area you may be able to get a TfGM Scholar's Permit.
 This allows you to travel to and from school or college at the standard concessionary fare (currently half the adult fare) inside Greater Manchester on buses, and for half fare on trains and the Metrolink tram.

 TfGM application forms for travel concessions

 Alternatively get an application from the school or college.

 System One Bus Saver Travel Cards for young people and students

 If you make frequent use of bus services for journeys additional to school or college travel, you should consider the System One Bus Saver Travel Cards.
 Information is available at the

 You cannot use the System One Bus Saver Travel Cards to pay for journeys on the Metrolink tram or trains.

-Metrolink routes from the Transport for Greater Manchester website.
+public transport networks, lines, routes, stations and stops at Transport for Greater Manchester.
 If you would like printed copies of a map to be sent to you can telephone 0161 242 6040.